Decisions are made based on:

 - messages sent to a contact in the recent period

-- planned campaigns a contact is targeted for and the priorities of those campaigns
+- planned Sends a contact is targeted for and the priorities of those Sends

 - the saturation control rules that have been defined for the contact category of the contact